Henry Fuller Maitland Wilson: France and Flanders

-12th Brigade formed part of 4th Division of the British Expeditionary Force (BEF), ready to go overseas in the event of hostilities.
+Wilson's 12th Brigade formed part of the 4th Division of the British Expeditionary Force (BEF), ready to go overseas in the event of hostilities.

 When the European War broke out in August 1914, the 4th Division proceeded to France as soon as its coastal defence duties could be handed over.
 The division arrived at the front on 26 August, hungry, wet and weary after a night march, and was rushed into action at the Battle of Le Cateau.
-Wilson's 12th Bde was taken by surprise and suffered heavy casualties, but rallied and held the extreme left of the British line until the BEF was able to retreat.
-On 9 September the commander of 4th Division was disabled by an accident and Wilson took over as acting GOC, leading it at the crossing of the Aisne on 13–14 September.
+Wilson's 12th Brigade was taken by surprise and suffered heavy casualties, but rallied and held the extreme left of the British line until the BEF was able to retreat.
+On 9 September the 4th Division's GOC, Major General Thomas Snow, was disabled by an accident and Wilson took over as acting GOC, leading it at the crossing of the Aisne on 13–14 September.

-The BEF next moved to the Ypres sector, 4th Division detraining at St Omer and taking part in the Battle of Armentieres.
-Influenced by his sluggish corps commander, Pulteney, Wilson did not push on, and even withdrew a battalion that was making good progress, but he did eventually secure the crossings of the River Lys and the town of Armentieres.
-Wilson's promotion to major-general was notified on 26 October, and he was confirmed in command of 4th Division.
+The BEF next moved to the Ypres sector, the 4th Division detraining at St Omer and taking part in the Battle of Armentieres.
+Influenced by his sluggish corps commander, Lieutenant General Pulteney, GOC III Corps, Wilson did not push on, and even withdrew a battalion that was making good progress, but he did eventually secure the crossings of the River Lys and the town of Armentieres.
+Wilson's promotion to major general, awarded for “distinguished conduct in the Field”, was notified on 26 October, and he was confirmed in command of the 4th Division, dating back to 20 October, the same date as his promotion.
 During the 1st Battle of Messines on 1 November, 4th Division's rifle fire held off an attack by the German Guard Cavalry Division ordered personally by the Kaiser, and did not need to retire to positions that had been prepared in the rear.
 The division continued to hold its line in front of Ploegsteert ('Plug Street') Wood for the duration of the 1st Battle of Ypres.

 When the German gas attack initiated the 2nd Battle of Ypres on 22 April 1915, 4th Division was in GHQ (General Headquarters) Reserve, and over the following days parts of it were sent up piecemeal to reinforce the 1st Canadian Division, plug gaps in the line, and take part in the counter-attacks around Kitchener's Wood.
 It was not until 4 May that Wilson was able to reassemble his division to relieve the Canadians – parts of it had been assigned to six different divisions.
 Wilson was made a Knight Commander of the Order of the Bath (KCB) in June that year, and in September was promoted to temporary lieutenant-general as GOC of the newly organised XII Corps.